zamanianlab/ZamanianLabDocs/docs/labmanual.md

      8. Clean up after yourselves and put things back in assigned locations
      9. Keep track of items we are low on and place orders in advance
      10. Follow all the rules when interacting with other spaces (e.g., the insectary)
-     11. Stay at least two weeks ahead of parasite orders and plan their use
+     11. Stay ahead of parasite orders and plan their use accordingly
      12. Be here during normal work hours so that you can maximize interactions
      13. Make sure the lab is properly shut down (communicate before leaving)